|Position:||University of Nebraska Athletics|

 McKnight has also served for seven years as a member of the NCAA's College World Series Media Coordination Team and has served as the official scorer at Men's College World Series since 2013.
 McKnight served as president of the National Collegiate Baseball Writers of America during the 2007-08 academic year and is currently in his 11th year of serving on CoSIDA's Academic All-America Committee.

-McKnight was the NU sports information office intern for two years and handled media relations for men's and women's gymnastics and assisted with football.
+McKnight was the NU sports information office intern for two years and handled communications for men's and women's gymnastics and assisted with football.
 A 1996 graduate of Baldwin-Wallace where he worked for CoSIDA Hall of Famer Kevin Ruple, he also spent one year at Central Connecticut State University, serving as the school's contact for 12 sports.
 He also served internships with the City of Cleveland Convention and Visitors Bureau, U.S. Congressman Steven LaTourette and at the 1996 U.S. Senior Golf Open.